WVUHPC/Modern-Fortran/_episodes/30-OpenACC.md

 teaching: 60
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- ""
 objectives:
-- "First learning objective.
-(FIXME)"
+- "How to write code for GPUs from a directive-base model?"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "OpenACC is another directive-base model for parallel programming."
+- "OpenACC is similar to OpenMP but take advantage of accelerators such as GPUs"
 ---

 # OpenACC

-OpenACC is another directive-base model for parallel programming.
+OpenACC is another directive-based model for parallel programming.
 It is similar to OpenMP but focused more on Accelerators rather than Multicore processors as OpenMP.

 Similar to OpenMP, the idea is to take the original code and introduce directives in places that could benefit from parallel programming.